uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `view`: no edits are possible, but selection is still possible.

+* `cursor`: When user selected any feature, The bounding box will be drawn for the feature.

 * `modify`: user can move existing points, add intermediate points along lines, and remove points.

 * `drawPoint`: user can draw a new `Point` feature by clicking where the point is to be.